abstractmachines/r-stats-probability/README.md

 One really interesting quality about independent events is that reliant events are dependent;

 "negative number" versus "positive number" are dependent events.

+> Mutually Exclusive is not Independent

+Take the "negative number" versus "positive number" setup. "if A, then not B".

+Here, events are dependent, and mutually exclusive.

 > Multiplicative: